-The French Program at KHPS
+The FANS French Bilingual Program at Killarney Heights Public School

 Objectives of the program

-● Giving non French-speaking children the opportunity to learn French as a new language within their public school.
+●Giving non French-speaking children the opportunity to learn French as a new language within their public school.

 Two teaching streams